DonBraulio/PyDevices/README.md

+This library enables connection with some oscilloscopes and signal generators.

 Dev. environment: Python 3.5 de 32 bits.

-DESCRIPCIÓN:
-This library enables connection with some oscilloscopes and signal genrators.

 Dependencies:
 - Drivers for the instruments to use.
 - C-types for modules that use C compiled libraries.